Lilianada/Lilyslab/Content/notes/rabbitholes.md

 ---
 title: Rabbitholes
-slug: "rabbitholes"
+publish: true
+tags:
+  - rabbitholes
+  - exploration
+  - learning
+  - indie-web
+  - digital-garden
+  - curiosity
+  - web-discovery
 createdAt: 2025-06-02
-lastUpdated:
 type: budding
 ---

 What does this mean?

 Rabbithole is simply becoming deeply absorbed in a topic or concept by following links or threads that sometimes seem like an endless exploration.
-Just like how it is when I discovered [[indie web]], [[digital garden]], and [[zettelkasten]].
+Just like how it is when I discovered indie web, digital garden, and zettelkasten.
 I believe I am still deep in that rabbit hole ad my exploration hasn't ended.
 I have bookmarked links to websites that I aim to explore soon.

 > When it comes to things of the web/internet, I am Alice and the web is my wonderland.